canonical/intel-neural-processing-unit/snaps/README.md

 so it is recommended to do so on a machine with a lot of cores and at least 32 GB of RAM (16 GB will fail without a patch for the NPU UMD build configuration).

-As of 20 Aug 2024 these applications should be installed in devmode in order to access the NPU device.

 Note that these snaps are currently meant to be a reference for how to build and integrate the NPU software stack from a snap.
 Long term we may distribute the NPU software stack as a snap extension or through the content interface